oracle-quickstart/oci-transit-fw/README.md

 │   on networking.tf line 305, in resource "oci_core_ipsec_connection_tunnel_management" "oci-ipsec-connection-tunnel-management-b":
 │  305: resource "oci_core_ipsec_connection_tunnel_management" "oci-ipsec-connection-tunnel-management-b" {
   ```
-2. *tf-ansible-extra-vars.yml* is dynamically generated.
-The file exits in the repo as an example but should be removed prior to first Terraform run or there can exist a race condition.

 <!-- CONTACT -->
 ## Contact